derekeiri/SMART_Imaging/README.md

 ## Getting Started

+* In XWF, turn off warning to not forget to take your dongle.
+The script will not continue if the pop-up remains.

 The batch files are described below:
 * *smart_imaging.bat*: The primary batch file.
 This is executed from a Command Prompt using Administrative Privileges.
 From the prompt, cd to the directory of the batch files then enter the following command:
 ```